 By law, Cal Wellness cannot participate in a campaign for or against a political candidate, cannot lobby with respect to specific legislation and cannot distribute its funds to influence specific legislation or the outcome of an election.

 Cal Wellness does make grants to organizations to inform the development of public policies that promote wellness and enhance access to preventive health care.
 Such grants have been given to nonpartisan groups that train health policy advocates or provide policymakers with information and research on health issues.

-A list of grants awarded, along with Cal Wellness' audited financial statements, can be found in our Annual Report.
+A list of grants awarded since 2015 can be found on our Search Our Grants page.
+You can download our most recent Form 990.
 This information is also contained in our annual 990-PF IRS statement, which is available online at Guidestar (free registration required).

 The investment program of Cal Wellness is guided by its Investment Policy Statement, which incorporates Cal Wellness’ policies, objectives, long-term asset allocation plan and implementation program for asset management.

 Under the direction of the Board of Directors and the Finance Committee, Cal Wellness has created a diversified investment program that provides returns consistent with the Foundation’s risk tolerance and complies with all applicable regulations.
 The program utilizes highly qualified investment managers with demonstrated skill in the asset classes represented by Cal Wellness' holdings.
 The Finance Committee meets four times each year to review the performance of Cal Wellness' investments and discuss investment policies.